xpenatan/xJolt/README.md

 [![Sonatype Nexus (Snapshots)](https://img.shields.io/nexus/releases/com.github.xpenatan.gdx-jolt/jolt-core?nexusVersion=2&server=https%3A%2F%2Foss.sonatype.org&label=release)](https://repo.maven.apache.org/maven2/com/github/xpenatan/gdx-jolt/)
 [![Static Badge](https://img.shields.io/badge/snapshot---SNAPSHOT-red)](https://oss.sonatype.org/content/repositories/snapshots/com/github/xpenatan/gdx-jolt/)

-gdx-jolt is a Java binding for the C++ library [Jolt Physics](https://github.com/jrouwe/JoltPhysics), utilizing JNI for desktop and mobile platforms and Emscripten for web platforms.
+gdx-jolt is a Java binding for the C++ library [Jolt Physics](https://github.com/jrouwe/JoltPhysics), utilizing JNI for desktop and mobile platforms, and Emscripten for web platforms.
 It provides a one-to-one correspondence with the C++ code, meaning it mirrors the exact same class and method names.
 Its primary focus is to support libGDX projects.

 The binding leverages [jParser](https://github.com/xpenatan/jParser), a custom compiler and WebIDL generator, which automatically generates 99% of all classes.
 Only a small number of essential classes are coded manually, making updates to new Jolt Physics versions quick and efficient.